 The issue of eDiscovery has been tackled by Microsoft.
 It is possible to use SharePoint 2013 to perform searches of all mailboxes, but there are even problems with this added eDiscovery feature.

-For a start, it is necessary to buy SharePoint 2013 and that has a cost implication.
+For a start, it is necessary to buy SharePoint 2013 (or later versions) and that has a cost implication.
 It is also necessary to use cloud storage and keep the data on an Exchange server, otherwise the In-Place Discovery tools of Exchange will not work.

 There is another issue.
 That is the storage space you will require.
 Every email that has ever been sent or received through MS Exchange will need to be stored.
 Over time your email “archive” will become immense.
 Over 90% of the emails stored in that archive will never need to be accessed.
 It will involve paying an unnecessary cost and searching through all those emails will take a long time.
 Recovering emails will be particularly slow.

 A true archive will remove a significant proportion of the 90% of emails that you will never need to access, and search and recovery time can be greatly reduced.

 You cannot consider the archiving function of MS Exchange to be a true email archive that will meet all compliance and eDiscovery needs.